Brachycephalic surgery

 The patient's left nare (nostril) has just been surgically widened; please note that this photo was taken during the surgery and there is a small amount of blood visible.

 Do you own one of these squishy-faced breeds?
-Book an appointment to speak to a vet about your dog’s health.
+Book an appointment to speak to a senior vet about your dog’s health.

 Book appointment online